- Call 2-1-1 (or 941.205.2161 for TTY and out-of-area cell phone users) 24 hours a day, 7 days a week.

 Am I eligible for a Veteran ID Card?

-You may be eligible if you meet both of the requirements listed below.
-Both of these must be true.
-You:
+Apply online if you meet both of the requirements listed below:

 - Served on active duty, in the Reserves, or in the National Guard (including the Coast Guard), and